Tipser/slate/docs-v3/script/source/includes/_migration-guide.md

 In Tipser Script 3.x `scriptInstance.sdkInstance` has been removed.
 Instead, we provide a set of functions available directly on `scriptInstance` object.
 Read the [Internal functions](#internal-functions) chapter for more details.

-So for example this snippet of code:
+So for example the following snippet of code:

 ```js
 scriptInstance.sdkInstance.openProductDialog(productId);
 ```

-Needs to be replaced with the following code:
+Needs to be replaced with:

 ```js
 scriptInstance.goToProduct(productId);